systemd/systemd/docs/CODING_STYLE.md

   which will always work regardless if `p` is initialized or not, and guarantees that `p` is `NULL` afterwards, all in just one line.

-- Use `alloca()`, but never forget that it is not OK to invoke `alloca()` within a loop or within function call parameters. `alloca()` memory is released at the end of a function, and not at the end of a `{}` block.
-Thus, if you invoke it in a loop, you keep increasing the stack pointer without ever releasing memory again.
-(VLAs have better behavior in this case, so consider using them as an alternative.)
-  Regarding not using `alloca()` within function parameters, see the BUGS section of the `alloca(3)` man page.

 - Instead of using `memzero()`/`memset()` to initialize structs allocated on the stack, please try to use c99 structure initializers.
 It's short, prettier and actually even faster at execution.
 Hence: